 Review: “I’ve been using this electric toothbrush for just under a year and my teeth have been all the better for it as a result.
 They’re cleaner and brighter and the slightly alarming rate at which my gums were starting to recede has started to slow down.
 Gentle yet effective, its useful 2 minute timer function goes off every 30 seconds to signal that you move on to the next section and its welcome pressure detector ensures that brushing on autopilot isn’t an option (a regular occurrence with me).
 Furthermore, its variety of different settings and brush heads come in particularly handy when I need to make my brush a little more bespoke (the more intensive Pro-clean function is a favourite of mine).

 “In addition to these already impressive functions, it also comes with some forward thinking pieces of tooth tech, namely the ability to use Bluetooth to connect to the Oral-B App and get real-time feedback on your technique.
 While a treat to try a couple of times at the beginning, I haven’t personally felt the need to use these features all that much since which leads me to think that a less expensive version from the brand might do the job just as well for me.
 At £300, it’s a definite investment, but if you’re looking for a customisable clean that leaves manual brushes appear almost prehistoric, this is for you.
 It's thankfully usually on offer though - look out for discounts when you're next in Boots!"

 The promise: "A revolutionary toothbrush with stronger cleaning that’s gentle on gums.”

 We give it: 8/10

-Review: “First up, this is expensive; one for the Christmas lists if you should be so lucky to have generous loved ones, or one to save up for given it doesn’t require new batteries and really is worth the investment if you have sensitive teeth and gums.
+Review: “First up, this is fairly expensive; one for the Christmas lists if you should be so lucky to have generous loved ones, or one to save up for given it doesn’t require new batteries and really is worth the investment if you have sensitive teeth and gums.
 For the high price you get a slick design that’s comfortable to hold, beautifully quiet and perfectly waterproof; just one charge lasts up to 6 months and a charge only takes an hour.